Mickael45/LinkedIn-Viewed-and-Applied-Jobs-Auto-Remover/Readme.md

 - [x] Retry on LLM structure fail (or find a better model that is at least as fast)
 - [x] LLM response caching
-- [ ] Create a styled for non-ghost viewed jobs
+- [x] Create a styled for non-ghost viewed jobs
-- [ ] Add an option to select LLM version
-- [ ] Add profile matching meter derived from user's resume
-- [ ] Add refecth button for AI generated content
+- [x] Add refecth button for AI generated content
-- [ ] Find sexier theme when it comes to styling ghost / applied jobs
+- [x] Find sexier theme when it comes to styling ghost / applied jobs

 ## Known bugs